 As a homeowner, you may love the fact that your home has a basement.
 Basements are commonly used for extra storage when they are unfinished.
-When they are finished out, they may increase property value substantially, and they provide the homeowner with hundreds of additional square feet of usable space.
+When they are finished out, they may increase property value substantially.
+A dry basement can also provide you with hundreds of additional square feet of usable space.
 As much as you may love your basement, the unfortunate reality is that basements are prone to flooding.
 Their unique location at the bottom of the home and in a subterranean location makes basement floods rather common.
-If your basement is currently flooded, you may be wondering that the average flooded basement cleanup cost is.
+If your basement is currently flooded, you may be wondering what the average flooded basement cleanup cost is.
 Learning more about the cost can help you to better adjust your budget to accommodate this expense.

 What Causes Flooded Basements?

 Flooded basements are most commonly caused by heavy or prolonged rainfall.
 Many basements are not properly sealed.
 When the concrete walls and floor get wet, the water may permeate through the concrete and stream into the basement.
 It may also enter through leaky basement windows.
-Basement floods also can be caused by ruptured pipes, leaky hot water heaters and other plumbing issues.
-Identifying the cause of your flood can help you to determine if you need call a plumber for repair assistance as part of the cleanup process.
+Basement floods also can be caused by ruptured pipes, leaky hot water heaters, and other plumbing issues.
+Identifying the cause of your flood determines what type of repairs are necessary.

 The Typical Cost to Restore a Flooded Basement